emiyl/psvimgtools-frontend/README.md

 4. If your on linux you require *libcurl4-gnutls-dev libboost-all-dev zlib1g-dev* and *libgcrypt-dev*

 # Building/Running from source
-This software is written in Python 2.7.14, you will need to install that for whatever operating system you are using,
+This software is written in Python 2.7.14,
+you will need to install that for whatever operating system you are using,

 Requires the following python libaries:

-bplistlib (only really needed if you are using a mac) - https://github.com/tungol/bplistlib requests - http://python-requests.org (or $ pip install requests) requests is *normally* installed by default.
+bplistlib (only really needed if you are using a mac) - https://github.com/tungol/bplistlib
+requests - http://python-requests.org (or $ pip install requests)
+requests is *normally* installed by default.

-if you want to build the application use (Pyinstaller)[https://www.pyinstaller.org/] if you just want to run it from source, just do python run.py
+if you want to build the application use (Pyinstaller)[https://www.pyinstaller.org/]
+if you just want to run it from source, just do python run.py

 for mac/linux: $ pyinstaller -F run.py
 for windows C:\> pyinstaller -i icon.ico run.py

-after thats done copy the easyinstallers folder from the source folder into dist/run download psvimgtools from (yifanlu)[https://github.com/yifanlu/psvimgtools/releases] and copy it into the dist/run directory (optional: download psvpfstools and put it into the same directory as psvimgtools)
+after thats done copy the easyinstallers folder from the source folder into dist/run
+download psvimgtools from (yifanlu)[https://github.com/yifanlu/psvimgtools/releases] and copy it into the dist/run directory (optional: download psvpfstools and put it into the dist/run if you dont, pfs decryption will not work.)

 # Credits
 Thanks to Tungol for bplistlib, Reading binary property lists in python.